dotnet/AspNetCore.Docs/aspnetcore/signalr/diagnostics.md

 ## .NET client logging

 > [!WARNING]
-> Client-side logs may contain sensitive information from your application. **Never** post raw logs from production applications to public forums like GitHub.
+> Client-side logs may contain sensitive information from your app. **Never** post raw logs from production apps to public forums like GitHub.

 To get logs from the .NET client, you can use the `ConfigureLogging` method on `HubConnectionBuilder`.
 This works the same way as the `ConfigureLogging` method on `WebHostBuilder` and `HostBuilder`.
 You can configure the same logging providers you use in ASP.NET Core.
 However, you have to manually install and enable the NuGet packages for the individual logging providers.

 ### Console logging

-In order to enable Console logging, add the `Microsoft.Extensions.Logging.Console` nuget package.
+In order to enable Console logging, add the [Microsoft.Extensions.Logging.Console](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Console) package.
 Then, use the `AddConsole` method to configure the console logger:

 [!code-csharp[Configuring console logging in .NET client](diagnostics/net-client-console-log.cs?highlight=6)]

 ### Debug output window logging

-You can also configure logs to go to the Output Window in Visual Studio.
-Install the `Microsoft.Extensions.Logging.Debug` package and use the `AddDebug` method:
+You can also configure logs to go to the **Output** window in Visual Studio.
+Install the [Microsoft.Extensions.Logging.Debug](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Debug) package and use the `AddDebug` method:

 [!code-csharp[Configuring debug output window logging in .NET client](diagnostics/net-client-debug-log.cs?highlight=6)]